sick as a dog

 Meaning

-• The phrase refers to being in a state that is very unpleasant.
+• also refers to being in a state that is very unpleasant.

 Example Sentences

-2. No one likes being as sick as a dog, that is why it is important to take care of one’s self on a regular basis and eat with moderation.
+3. No one likes being as sick as a dog; that is why it is important to take care of oneself regularly and eat in moderation.

 Synonyms and Variants